SUNSTARK/MCLP/README.md

 This is the PyTorch implementation of the paper "Going Where, by Whom, and at What Time: Next Location Prediction Considering User Preference and Temporal Regularity"

+## Configurations
+For both datasets, the embedding dimensions of the proposed model are set to 16.
+The Transformer encoder consists of 2 layers, each with 4 attention heads and a dropout rate of 0.1.
+The Arrival Time Estimator has 4 attention heads.
+We train MCLP for 50 epochs with a batch size of 256.

 ## Parameter Analysis
 This is a supplementary parameter analysis conducted on the Traffic Camera Dataset, exploring the effects of various dimensions, including location/time, user, and the number of Transformer encoder layers.